Petbongkot/Cervical-cancer-CAFs/README.md

 - `GSE63514 DEGs analysis.R` – DEG analysis for GSE63514
 - `GSE7803 DEGs analysis.R` – DEG analysis for GSE7803
 - `Validate (Prognostic model).R` – Model validation

-## How to Run
-You can run each steps by using the raw data and other supplement files in each step

-## Requirements
-- R version ≥ 4.0
-- Packages: survival, glmnet, ggplot2, survivalROC, tidyverse

 ## Contact
 For questions, please contact: Khaohom2802@gmail.com